ESSEC Business School: 1960–1970

 In 1960, Gilbert Olivier succeeded Camille Donjon as dean of ESSEC.
 His arrival, alongside competitive pressures, affected the school's Christian identity.
-He began a reform process by surveying students about course content and pedagogy.
-The survey indicated that only a minority of students were satisfied, and teaching was described as “scholarly, serious, and lacking in openness”.
+He started a reform process by surveying students about course content and pedagogy.
+The survey indicated that only a minority of students were satisfied, and teaching was described as "scholarly, serious, and lacking in openness".

 In response, gradual reforms were introduced.
 Technical subjects such as chemistry and physics were dropped, course content was adapted to private‑sector needs, and courses in sociology and human resources were added, followed by marketing in 1965.
 Teaching methods were diversified with conferences and formats similar to those at HEC Paris and Sciences Po, and ESSEC adopted practices commonly used in U.S. business schools.
-Recruitment was broadened with the introduction of admission sur titre in 1966, which also marked the opening of the school to women, although preparatory classes remained closed to them.
+Recruitment was broadened with the introduction of admission sur titre in 1966, which also marked the formal inclusion of women, although preparatory classes remained closed to them.

-Student associations also expanded in the early 1960s with the creation of “ESSEC Tuesdays” in 1961 and the Junior Entreprise in 1967.
+Student associations also expanded in the early 1960s with the creation of "ESSEC Tuesdays" in 1961 and the Junior Enterprise in 1967.
 ESSEC Tuesdays is a student forum that periodically invites speakers from the arts, sports, politics, and economics, and hosts debates led by two students from the association.

-The entrance examination was revised in 1969, eliminating chemistry and physics tests and updating the oral examination to assess candidates’ logical reasoning rather than general knowledge.
+The entrance examination was revised in 1969, eliminating chemistry and physics tests and updating the oral examination to assess candidates' logical reasoning rather than general knowledge.
 Psychometric tests and personality interviews were also introduced.
-Olivier also sought to reform the preparatory programme to more closely model commercial education but abandoned the effort due to opposition from HEC and other business schools.
+Olivier also sought to reform the preparatory program to look more like commercial education, but abandoned the effort due to opposition from HEC and other business schools.